WordPress.com vs WordPress.org: What Sets Each Platform Apart?

 Going by sheer numbers alone, WordPress.org has a clear advantage when it comes to customization.
 The freedom to use any plugin or theme will make it much easier to create any type of site, customized to your exact requirements.
 If you’re an experienced developer, you can even play around further by creating your own themes and plugins, or even edit WordPress itself.

 In comparison, your customization options are going to be rather limited if you’re using WordPress.com’s free plan.
-As such, round two of WordPress.org vs WordPress.com goes to the former.
+As such, round two of WordPress.com vs WordPress.org goes to the latter.

 So far, we’ve talked mostly about WordPress.com’s free tier.
-However, the platform also offers three premium plans:
+However, the platform also offers three WordPress hosting plans:

 - Personal ($4/month): With this plan, you can get rid of WordPress.com ads and get a custom domain name.